Operating and Testing the 1802 Membership Card

 increments program counter to N

 down down up 7.
-Select LOAD mode (R/W up to select write)
+Select LOAD mode (R/W up to permit write)

 push 8.
 Set switches S0-S7, push to byte to write to memory.